open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ## Summary
-In this chapter, we have explored several options to upload data into a Pandas dataframe, that will be used inside a Dash app.
+In this chapter, we have explored several options to upload data into a pandas dataframe that will be used inside a Dash app.
 We went through some basic data wrangling techniques that prepare our data for usage by Dash components.

-In the next chapter we will dive into data visualisation, exploring several figures available in px (Plotly express).
+In the next chapter we will dive into data visualisation, exploring the Plotly Express graphing library.